 - lines formatted as

-For example, if you want to create two student accounts for John Doe and Carrie Mathison, a valid CSV file list.csv contains:
+For example, if you want to create two trainee accounts for John Doe and Carrie Mathison, a valid CSV file list.csv should contain:

 John, Doe, firstname.lastname@example.org Carrie, Mathison, email@example.com

-We remind that the use of academic e-mail address is to be strongly preferred to gmail or other non-professional services.
+We remind that the use of academic e-mail addresses is to be strongly preferred to gmail or any other non-professional services.

-That CSV file will have to be uploaded to a Grid'5000 frontend for the next step.
+That CSV file will have to be uploaded (scp) to a Grid'5000 frontend for the next step.

 Use g5k-create-tutorial-accounts on the frontend to create accounts

 Assuming you are connected to Grenoble's frontend and where you uploaded the CSV file named list.csv.